froala/Craft-Froala-WYSIWYG/README.md

 ## Known issue

-Currently we're facing issues regarding inserting links to selected text and images.
+- Inserting links to selected text is adding links to the bottom of the field
-The links are all added to the editor instead of added to the selected text or image.
+- Inserting links to images is adding links to the bottomg of the field

+Sorry for the inconvience.
+We're working on these annoying issues.
+But we decided to release a new version because of some missing important other features (like saving links the Craft way)

 ## Installation